fusioncharts/dev_centre_docs/getting-started/angular/angular/configure-your-chart-using-angular.md

 ---
-title: Configuring your Chart using Angular | FusionCharts
+title: Configuring Your Chart Using Angular | FusionCharts
 description: This article focuses on different type of configurations possible using Angular.
-heading: Configuring your Chart using Angular
+heading: Configuring Your Chart Using Angular
 ---

 FusionCharts Suite XT includes advanced features that let you add more context to your charts and make data visualization simpler.
 These features include chart updates, annotations, trend-lines, and events.